 and that they would bring them into bondage [slavery] and oppress them four hundred years.

 The “bondage” here is that Abraham’s descendants would be enslaved in Egypt for 400 years, a round number.
-After their bondage, they will return to Israel (Ge 15:14).
+After their bondage, they would return to Israel (Ge 15:14).

 There is no discrepancy in this verse.